FrankYeah/front-end-front-enter/page1/part1/README.md

 <p>

 *  Use command line is better than GUI, if you choose VS Code as IDE, It would be convenience to use command line inside.
-*  Ask 「why is that?」 anytime under the develop.
+*  Ask 「why is that?」 anytime under the development.

 </p>